 Early public servants

-After New Zealand became a colony of Britain in 1840, the country gained its first public servants – people who work for the government.
+When New Zealand became a colony of Britain in 1840, the country gained its first public servants – people who work for the government.
 At first the governor controlled the public service and people were often appointed on the basis of who they knew, rather than their skills.
 Very few women worked in the public service.

 1980s and 1990s

 The Labour government elected in 1984 restructured many public service departments with the aim of making them more efficient.
 The public service was cut considerably.
-A number of departments were turned into companies and some were sold.
+A number of departments were turned into businesses and some were sold.
 Public servants no longer had the security of a job for life.